Flood outlook bulletin issued for Bracebridge

 As snow melts and water levels change, residents are reminded to exercise extreme caution around rivers, lakes, and drainage courses.

-- No ice is safe ice.
-Warmer temperatures and precipitation will weaken ice conditions;
+• No ice is safe ice.
+Fluctuating temperatures and precipitation will weaken ice conditions;

-- Be prepared.
-Have a 72-hour kit prepared with all the items you and your family need to sustain themselves for at least three days.
+• Be prepared.
+Have an emergency kit prepared with all the items you and your family need to sustain themselves for a prolonged period of time.

 Public Works crews continue to follow changing weather conditions and clear catch basins, push snowbanks back and monitor known areas that experience localized flooding.